drshrey/optvspes/README.md

 For now, I've attached a sample json file for using with the tool.
 Since one would need a Twitter account for api key details and all that jazz, I've just attached this json file to use (simply to see the tool's functionality).

+Further Improvements:

+Develop an independent semantic analysis library OR port NLTK's semantic libraries into Go

 ####All you have to do is include this file: